-- 1. The examiner records the results of an examination in OSIRIS, including the date on which the examination was held or, in the case of a practical exercise, the date on which the exercise was completed. - The examiner may determine the latest date by which a practical exercise must be completed, such as the date on which a report must be handed in.
-This information must be included in the relevant course overview in the study guide or to be announced at the start of the course on Brightspace.
+- 1. The examiner records the results of an examination in OSIRIS, including the date on which the examination was held or, in the case of a practical exercise, the date on which the exercise was completed. - 2.
+The examiner records the results as defined in article 19 (Determination and announcement of results) TER CoSEM-EPA-MOT 2023-2024. - 3.
+The examiner may determine the latest date by which a practical exercise must be completed, such as the date on which a report must be handed in.
+This information must be included in the relevant course description in the study guide and/or on Brightspace.
+The deadlines will be published by no later than when the module starts.